-Repairing your roof is never convenient but it pales in comparison to the cost and inconvenience of ignoring the impact of what your roof is enduring over the years.
-Extreme weather conditions like direct sunlight, storms, heavy rain, or, snow can affect the condition of your home’s roof over time.
-Continuous exposure to such conditions affects its ability to shelter you from the elements.
+Repairs to your roof are never convenient but what it costs and the hassle factor of ignoring the impact of what your roof is going through over the years are much worse.
+Direct sunshine, storms, torrential rains, or, snow/ice can affect the condition of your home’s roof over time.
+Continuous exposure to such conditions affects its ability to shelter you from the weather elements.

-The older a roof is the more sensitive it becomes to these factors.
-Many homeowners are surprised to learn that their roof is damaged especially when the shingles appear to be fine.
-Also, you can install Triple Glazed Doors to save more energy and make your home look cosy.
+The older the roof is, the more sensitive it is to such elements.
+Most homeowners are surprised when they find out their roof is damaged, particularly when the shingles appear fine.
+You can also install Triple Glazed Doors to save more energy and make your home look cozy.

-In this article, I am going to explain the top eight items to look out for and inspect after getting a shingle roof installed.
+In this article, I will be explaining the top eight things to look out for and inspect after getting a shingle roof installed.

 Clean-up

-Number one is the clean-up, make sure to grab a magnet and pick up any nails that may have been left behind, and also keep trash bags with you.
-Go around and pick up any little small debris that you may see, just to make sure that you do a once-over before we present the job to the customer.
-After the clean-up, you will be able to come up with some caps, and nails.
+Number one is clean-up.
+So, grab a magnet and get all the nails that have fallen on the floor, and make sure you take some trash bags with you so you can just go around picking up any little small debris that you might see, just to make sure that you do a once-over before we present the job to the customer.
+So, after you clean up, you should come up with some caps, and nails.

 Perimeter Drip Edge

-Number two is a perimeter drip edge; a perimeter drip edge goes along the entire perimeter of the house.
-Just make sure to do a walk around and do a visual around the entire house to make sure there are no missing pieces of drip edge.
+Number two is a perimeter drip edge.
+This is going around the whole perimeter of the house.
+Just walk around and visually check around the whole house to make sure that there aren’t any missing pieces of drip edge.

-Get up on the roof and just do an entire perimeter walk and make sure that there’s a drip edge around the entire perimeter.
+Get up onto the roof.
+Just do the entire perimeter walk and make certain there’s a drip edge around every part of that perimeter.

 Underlayment